ArduPilot/ardupilot_wiki/common/source/docs/common-pxfmini-wiring-quick-start.rst

     :target: ../_images/jst.jpg

-This article provides high level information about how to power :ref:`PXFmini <common-erle-brain-linux-autopilot#pxfmini-pixhawk-fire-cape-mini>` and connect its most important peripherals.
+This article provides high level information about how to power :ref:`PXFmini` and connect its most important peripherals.

 .. _common-pxfmini-wiring-quick-start_pxfmini_wiring_chart: